chashnash/voip-sample-project/README.md

 # voip-sample-project
-This is the sample project to show a test call test call case in kamailio
+This is the sample project to show an internal call case in kamailio-Asterisk setup.

 # Project description: